mouhsnimohamed/portfolio/src/content/projects/hireme.md

 name: "hireme"
 title: "hireme is a career management platform in Europe."
-description: "Whether you are an employee or a freelancer, be anonymously matched to live job offers and connect directly with employers.
+description: "Whether you are an employee or a freelancer, be anonymously matched to live job offers and connect directly with employers."
-"
 ---